 Coodanup College does not tolerate bullying, violence, discrimination or harassment.
 Everyone at Coodanup College has a responsibility to help prevent these behaviours from occurring.

 What is Bullying?

 Bullying is a deliberate pattern of repeated behaviour intended to hurt, injure, upset, threaten, embarrass or frighten another person.
 They may try to physically hurt them, socially isolate them or say or do mean or humiliating things to them.
 Bullying can happen in person or online and may occur openly or be hidden.

-Students are actively taught about the spectrum of bullying, displayed below:
+Students are actively taught about the Wave of Bullying, displayed below: